Cookie Notice

 Expert Answer

-To send money to Mexico through Western Union, you have three primary methods: via the mobile app/website, in-person at an agent location, or by phone.
-Mexico is one of the most efficient corridors for Western Union, offering both cash pickup and direct-to-bank options.
+To send money to Mexico through Western Union from the United States, you have three primary methods: via the mobile app/website, in-person at an agent location, or by phone.
+In 2024, Mexico remains one of Western Union's most optimized corridors, often featuring specialized "Zero Fee" promotions for digital transfers to bank accounts.

 ---

-#### Method A: Online or Via Mobile App (Lowest Fees)
+Method A: Online or Via Mobile App (Preferred for Best Rates)

-1. **Create/Login:** Sign up at westernunion.com or use the app.
+1. Create/Login: Sign up at westernunion.com or via the app.
+New customers currently often receive a $0 transfer fee on their first transfer.

-2. **Select Destination:** Choose "Mexico" and enter the amount in USD.
+2. Select Destination: Choose "Mexico" and enter your USD amount.

 3. Choose Delivery Method: